m-sgstyb/thesisTemplate-uniOfOxford/README.md

 > [!note]
 >
-> Spending some time doing the below will allow the possibility to work offline on your project; I suggest periodically keeping a downloaded copy of your Overleaf document if you are using both options, or downloading it when you know you will need to be editing offline.
+> Spending some time doing the below will allow the possibility to work offline on your project; you can manually periodically keep a downloaded copy of your Overleaf document if you are using both options together, or downloading it when you know you will need to be editing offline to upload it again if using the free version of Overleaf
-> You may also just entirely prefer to work offline.
+> See the section below on working on and offline for the GitHub sync integration for more seamless work between platforms.

 For local documents, I like [Sublime Text](https://www.sublimetext.com/) for text editing, and use [Skim](https://skim-app.sourceforge.io/) to build the PDF file in MacOS.
-For Windows or Linux, different setups may be required (e.g., SumatraPDF, Okular, or Evince as PDF viewers; MiKTeX or TeX Live for LaTeX distribution).
+For Windows or Linux, different setups may be required, which I have not personally tested (e.g., SumatraPDF, Okular, or Evince as PDF viewers; MiKTeX or TeX Live for LaTeX distribution).

 For referencing you may still use Zotero, either by downloading the Overleaf created bib file if you started there, or you may use [BetterBibTex](https://retorque.re/zotero-better-bibtex/) in Zotero to export all your library or any subset of it to a bib file.
 BetterBibTex will provide a link that you need to copy and paste into the search bar to start the download.
 You can then just add that bib file with the name references.bib into your project root.